cjdbarlow/Part-One/end-tidal_co2.md

 * Gas Chromatography

 ##Infrared Spectroscopy
+Infrared spectroscopy relies on the fact that:
+* Gases with two or more different atoms will **absorb infrared radiation**
+* **Different gases absorbing different wavelengths** to different degrees
+* Measuring the absorbed wavelengths and comparing with the **likely composition** of a mixture, a system can be designed using a specific wavelength to measure gas concentrations and avoid interference

 End-tidal gas analysis using infrared light is used in the measurement of:
 * CO<sub>2</sub>
 Capnography is the continuous measurement and graphical display of the partial pressure of CO<sub>2</sub> in expired gas.
+This is the most common method to measure E<sub>T</sub>CO<sub>2</sub>.
 * Anaesthetic agents

-This is the most common method to measure E<sub>T</sub>CO<sub>2</sub>.
-Gases with two or more different atoms will **absorb infrared radiation**, with **different gases absorbing different wavelengths** to different degrees.

-By **combining this knowledge** about absorbed wavelengths with the **likely composition** of a mixture, a system can be designed using a specific wavelength to measure gas concentrations and avoid interference.
+##Measurment of CO<sub>2</sub>
+Components:
+* Sapphire sampling chamber containing gas sample
+    * CO<sub>2</sub> absorbs infrared radiation at a peak wavelength of 4.28μm
+    * The sapphire lens only allows 4.28μm light through
+* Emitter
+* Detector
+* Microprocessor
+* Display

+Method:
-CO<sub>2</sub> absorbs infrared radiation at a peak wavelength of 4.28μm.
-A sapphire sampling chamber contains the gas sample, on either side of which exists an emitter and a detector.
-The chamber only allows infrared radiation of one particular wavelength through.
-Levels of radiation are measured on the other side of the chamber (using a lens to focus it, and a detector to measure it), and correspond to the amount of gas present in the sample.
-The less radiation that reaches the detector, the more gas there is in the sample absorbing it.
+* Levels of radiation are measured on the other side of the chamber (using a lens to focus it, and a detector to measure it), and correspond to the amount of gas present in the sample
+* The less radiation that reaches the detector, the more gas there is in the sample absorbing it

 ###Equipment Errors
+* Specific to technique
+    * The **collision broadening effect**
+    Intermolecular forces vary depending on their proximity to other molecules in the gas mixture.
+A change in intermolecular forces may alter their bond-energy and the frequencies at which they absorb radiation.
+It can be overcome by correcting for the presence of other gases, or manually adjusting the obtained values.
+    * Crossover with other gas mixtures
+    CO<sub>2</sub> and N<sub>2</sub>O have similar absorbance spectra, and may lead to error when a device is not designed to measure both wavelenghts.

+* Failure of equipment
+These can be overcome by use of **double-beam capnometer**.
+This uses a reference chamber which contains CO<sub>2</sub>-free air, and the same emitter-detector system.
+All absorption from this system must occur due to artifact (as no gas is present).
+The artifactual component is then subtracted from the value detected in the main chamber.
     * Variable amount of infrared radiation released
     * Variable sensitivity of the detector
     * Variable efficacy of the crystal window and lens system

-These can be overcome by use of **double-beam capnometer**.
-These use a reference chamber which contains CO<sub>2</sub>-free air, and the same emitter-detector system.
-All absorption from this system must occur due to artifact (as no gas is present).
-The artifactual component is then subtracted from the value detected in the main chamber.

-The **collision broadening effect** also may affect measurements.
-Intermolecular forces vary depending on their proximity to other molecules in the gas mixture.
-A change in intermolecular forces may alter their bond-energy and the frequencies at which they absorb radiation.
-It can be overcome by correcting for the presence of other gases, or manually adjusting the obtained values.

-###In Practice
+* Relating to type of capnometer used
 E<sub>T</sub>CO<sub>2</sub> may be either **side-stream** or **in-line**.
-* Side-stream CO<sub>2</sub> involves a length of narrow tubing drawing gas from the expiratory limb of the breathing circuit (typically from the HME filter) to the capnograph.
-These require a flow of 150 ml.min<sup>-1</sup>, and have an insignificant delay (<1s) in measurement.
-They require use of a water trap to remove condensation, though may still become blocked with water.
+    * Side-stream CO<sub>2</sub> involves a length of narrow tubing drawing gas from the expiratory limb of the breathing circuit (typically from the HME filter) to the capnograph
+        * Side-stream requires a flow of 150 ml.min<sup>-1</sup>
+        * They have a (pretty insignificant) delay (<1s) in measurement
+        * They may be blocked with water vapour, and require use of a water trap to remove condensation
-* In-line systems have a sampling chamber attached in-line with the ETT, which slightly increases the dead-space of the circuit.
-They also require heating to 41°C to avoid condensation.
+    * In-line systems have a sampling chamber attached in-line with the ETT
+        * The sampling chamber slightly increases the dead-space of the circuit
+        May be relevant in children or very difficult to ventilate patients.
+        * Adds weight to patient end of the breathing circuit
+        * Require heating to 41°C to avoid condensation

 ###E<sub>T</sub>CO<sub>2</sub> Waveform and Variations